automatecloud/PuppetCodeManagerDemo/README.md

 ### Puppet CodeManager demo
-This is the Branch for the production environment inside my puppet enterprise demo environment
+This is the Branch for the test environment inside my puppet enterprise demo environment